eugenekadish/scene-template/README.md

 ## Setup

-The dependencies are the [gl-matrix](https://github.com/toj/igl-matrix), matrix and vector javascript library, along with the [qunit](http://qunitjs.com), unit testing framework.
+The dependencies are the [gl-matrix](https://github.com/toji/gl-matrix), matrix and vector javascript library, along with the [qunit](http://qunitjs.com), unit testing framework.
 To avoid downloading these packages manually, the command

     bower install

-will fetch the required libraries and place them into the *components* folder at the root directory.
-To get [bower](http://bower.io), [node.js](http://nodejs.org) has to be installed.
-Then run
+from the root directory, will fetch the required libraries and place them into the default folder *bower* downloads dependencies to.
+Install [node.js](http://nodejs.org) to get [bower](http://bower.io).
+Run

     npm install -g bower

-to download the package.
+to install it globally.
 For the [Grunt](http://gruntjs.com/getting-started) tasks, [grunt-cli](https://github.com/gruntjs/grunt-cli) has to be installed.

     npm install -g grunt-cli